 How many times during the day do you find yourself shouting: “Daniel Day-Lewis, you elusive, magnificent genius!
 Tell me how you do it and let me drink of your oh-so masterful acting juju!”
-I know… countless times, right?
-Well here are a few quotes about it all from the legend himself, and some fun facts about Day-Lewis’s legendary process and career.
+I know … countless times, right?
+Well here are a few quotes about acting from the legend himself, and some fun facts about Day-Lewis’s legendary process and career.

 Day-Lewis on HIS PROCESS…